-So often in our homeschool, art and art history become an afterthought.
+So often in our homeschool, art and art history becomes an afterthought.
 We’ll get to it once we finish math and edit the writing assignment.
-We tell ourselves art rarely pays the bills, and they need to focus on a STEM field.
+We tell ourselves that creativity rarely pays the bills, and they need to focus on a STEM field.
 We believe art history for kids is suitable only as an extra.

 But perhaps we need to adjust our thinking and realize that life isn’t an either/or premise.
 Maybe our child could be a scientist AND an artist.
 Isn’t this one of the reasons Leonardo da Vinci is so revered?

 The true purpose of arts education is not necessarily to create more professional dancers or artists.
 It’s to create more complete human beings who are critical thinkers, who have curious minds, who can lead productive lives. ~Kelly Pollack